Edward R. Murrow Award (Radio Television Digital News Association): Noteworthy winners

 The Edward R. Murrow Awards are presented to media organizations as a whole rather than to individual journalists.
 However, many categories are for single news reports done by individual journalists.
-Some of the prominent journalists responsible for stories that won Edward R. Murrow awards include Katie Couric, Diane Sawyer, Dan Rather, Tom Brokaw, Peter Jennings, Ted Koppel, Holly Williams, Keith Olbermann, Bryant Gumbel, Brian Williams, Michael Moss, Serena Altschul, and Richard Engel.
+Some of the prominent journalists responsible for stories that won Edward R. Murrow awards include Katie Couric, Diane Sawyer, Dan Rather, Tom Brokaw, Peter Jennings, Ted Koppel, Holly Williams, Keith Olbermann, Bryant Gumbel, Brian Williams, Michael Moss, Serena Altschul, Richard Engel, and Jeremy Young.
 Full lists of winners and organizations can be found on the RTDNA website.

 Student Murrow Awards

 In 2015, the RTDNA added a student division to the Murrow Awards.
 Student Awards are awarded to the individuals or team of individuals that produce them, unlike the professional Murrow Awards, which are presented to a news organization.

 The categories for student awards are: